 My name is Tonei Glavinic, and I am an M.A. candidate in Social Justice and Community Development at Loyola University Chicago.
-I also work for the Institute of Pastoral Studies at Loyola, and with the World Policy Institute on their Dangerous Speech project.
+I work as a graduate assistant in Loyola’s Institute of Pastoral Studies and Gannon Center for Women and Leadership, and as a consultant for the Dangerous Speech Project.

-I am the Communications Coordinator for the National Advisory Council of the Gay, Lesbian & Straight Education Network (GLSEN) and a volunteer escort with the Washington Area Clinic Defense Task Force.
+I also serve as Communications Coordinator for the National Advisory Council of the Gay, Lesbian & Straight Education Network (GLSEN) and a volunteer with the Center for Economic Progress.

 I graduated in 2008 from Steller Secondary, an alternative school in Anchorage.
 Before moving to Washington, I was a Presiding Judge with Anchorage Youth Court and a reporter with the Alaska Teen Media Institute.
 I also spent two years as a member of the GLSEN Jump-Start Leadership Team.